rohanp08/starter_kit/README.md

 # Angular Ethereum Starter-Kit

-This is a starter-kit for developing smart contracts in solidity and develop it's respective UI in Angular 8
+This is a starter-kit for deploying smart contracts on Ethereum and build DAPPs using Angular